 Google Cloud Logging

-- Cloud Logging is a service for storing, viewing and interacting with logs.
+- Cloud Logging is a fully managed service for storing, searching, analyzing, monitoring, and alerting on log data and events.

 - Answers the questions “Who did what, where and when” within the GCP projects